chanzuckerberg/ChemDisGene/README.md

 ## License

 This data is being released under the [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).

+The abstracts in the dataset were selected from those available from [PubMed&reg; / Medline&reg;](https://www.nlm.nih.gov/databases/download/pubmed_medline.html) during February 2021.
+Users are referred to that source for the most current and accurate version of the text for the corresponding papers.

+Entity mentions were obtained using [PubTator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/), and the relationships are based on the [Comparative Toxicogenomics Database](http://ctdbase.org).

 Curated Chemical–Gene, Chemical–Disease and Gene–Disease interactions data were retrieved from the [Comparative Toxicogenomics Database](http://ctdbase.org/) (CTD), MDI Biological Laboratory, Salisbury Cove, Maine, and NC State University, Raleigh, North Carolina.
 [February, 2021].